-This recommended practice provides guidelines to assist construction entrest dbmitting the recovery schedule (the contractor) and the entity reviewing the recovery schedule submittain the order or client) to develop, analyze, and respond to the recovery schedule in a fair and reasonable manner.
-The use of the term "owner" also includes the work performed by their agents such as architect and/or construction manager.
-In this RP, the use of the term "contractor" does not indicate whether it is a printe contractor or succontractor, as both are contractors and the issues may be applicable to either or both.
-Overall, the compact participants are responsible for the complete, accurate, and timely submittal, review and approval of the coject recovery schedule in order to benefit the project as a whole.
+This recommended practice provides guidelines to assist construction entrest ubmitting the recovery schedule (the contractor) and the entity reviewing the recovery schedule submittant the other or client) to develop, analyze, and respond to the recovery schedule in a fair and reasonable manner.
+In use of the term "owner" also includes the work performed by their agents such as architect and/succonstruction manager.
+In this RP, the use of the term "contractor" does not indicate whether it is a price contractor or succontractor, as both are contractors and the issues may be applicable to either or both.
+Overall, they participants are responsible for the complete, accurate, and timely submittal, review and approval on the project recovery schedule in order to benefit the project as a whole.

-Progress on a project does not always process as planted, a casionally, the project schedule may indicate that the project is 'behind schedule' and based upon the custers work plan, a late project completion is anticipated.
-This late completion may adversely affect the plans to the owner of the project.
-Given a situation where there are no existing contractual or other legal is used to the custrary, the contractor is normally entitled to complete late, provided that compensating damages if any, as easily at the appropriate time to the owner.
+Progress on a project does not always proceeders planted.
+Consistonally, the project schedule may indicate that the project is 'behind schedule' and based upon the content work plan, a late project completion is anticipated.
+This late completion may adversely affect the plans of the owner of the project.
+Given a situation where there are no existing contractual or other legal is upon the contrary, the contractor is normally entitled to complete late, provided that compensating damages of any accessed at the appropriate time to the owner.
 On the other hand, the owner is normally entitled to direct the contractor to recover lost time.
-The question of who is responsible for paying for any increased casts due to direct ted recovery efforts is beyond the scope of this RP.
+The question of who is responsible for paying for any increased costs due to direct decovery efforts is beyond the scope of this RP.

-Many contracts limit the amount of time that the project schedule may indicate as the current prediction of project completion beyond receiver substantial completion.
+Many contracts limit the amount of time that the project schedule may indicate as the current prediction of project completion beyond rective substantial completion.
 Should the current schedule indicate that the project is behind an amount greater than the allowable time, the owner and/or its agents may direct the contractor to recover lost time and return the prediction of project completion to the needed date.
 In addition, the owner may decide to simply direct the contractor to recover lost time even if such a clause does not exist in the contract or that the specified limit has not been reached.

 If the owner decides to demand a recovery schedule, care should be taken to ensure that the owner has not ignored, delayed, or rejected legitimate time extensions for lost time on a project, while demanding that the contractor recover lost time.
 When that lost time is due to excusable delays (resulting in the contractor earning the right to time extensions), whether compensable or not, the owner is at risk when requiring a recovery schedule.
 The issuance of legitimate time extensions on a project, provided in a timely manner and incorporated into the project schedule, will minimize the risk to an owner for potential constructive acceleration claims.
-See AACE International Recommended Practice No. 29R-03 Forensic Schedule Analysis [6] for further information concerning these types of claims.
+See AACE International Recommended Practice No. 29R-03 Forensic Schedule Analysis[6] for further information concerning these types of claims.